MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

     ![Insert vertical gallery - screenshot ](../L03/Static/Mod_03_Canvas_App_image18.png)

 	- Select **Inspections** for **Data Source**.
-When Inspection is selected, this will automatically pick the fields and show them in the gallery items.
+When Inspection is selected, this will automatically pick the Columns and show them in the gallery items.

     ![Select gallery data source - screenshot](../L03/Static/Mod_03_Canvas_App_image19.png)